A guide to HTTP calls in Angular using httpResource()

 .

-It is also possible to define a reactive resource by using a function that returns the request as a parameter.
-If the function uses a signal, the resource will automatically reload when the signal changes:
+It is also possible to define a reactive resource by using a signal in the function that defines the URL.
+The resource will automatically reload when the signal changes:

 readonly sortOrder = signal<'asc' | 'desc'>('asc');